-The reconfiguration of space to the rear of existing offices to create new office developments that provides an impressive new frontage onto Princes Way which is an important arterial route in the town centre.
-At the heart of the design of the site would be an attractive new pedestrian and cycle boulevard connecting north to south that radically improves the permeability of the town and creates an attractive new streetscape.
+The reconfiguration of space to the rear of existing offices to that provides an impressive new frontage onto Princes Way which is an important arterial route in the town centre.
+At the heart of the design of the site would be an attractive new pedestrian and cycle boulevard connecting north to south that radically of the town and creates an attractive new streetscape.